axa-ch/easy-config/README.md

 ### Stylelint SCSS Config

 Does your project use SCSS files?
-No problems... you can enable the myaxa-config stylelint rules for scss.
+No problems... you can enable the easy-config stylelint rules for scss.
 First you need to install the `stylelint-config-standard-scss` dependency

 ```shell